chitchats/chitchats-api-doc/sections/shipments.md

   * `usd` - US Dollar

 You can optionally pass the `return_address` fields i.e. `return_name`, `return_address_1`, `return_address_2`, `return_city`, `return_province_code`, `return_postal_code`, `return_phone`.
 You can also optionally pass the recipient `email` field.
-This `email` is used by final mile carrier to contact the recipient if needed.
-For now, only International postage provide `email` to the final mile carriers.
+This `email` is used by final mile carriers to contact the recipient if needed.
+For now, only International Tracked postage provide `email` to the final mile carriers.

 If you are purchasing an international shipment (non US & CA), you must include `line_items` as part of the payload.